WiSE-OD: Benchmarking Robustness in Infrared Object Detection: Introduction

-To address these challenges, in this paper, we introduce two key components: a novel cross-modality RGB/IR corruption benchmark, and two efficient approaches to improve average performance in the IR OOD corruption setting without additional training or inference cost.
+To address these challenges, this paper introduces two key components: (i) a novel cross-modality RGB/IR corruption benchmark and (ii) two efficient approaches to improve average IR performance under OOD scenarios without additional training or inference cost.
 Our benchmark, LLVIP-C and FLIR-C, applies common corruption transforms to the original LLVIP and FLIR datasets to evaluate cross-modality OOD performance.
-Using this benchmark, we assess three families of IR ODs fine-tuned from RGB pre-trained models against standard robust fine-tuning baselines.
-Our analysis shows that traditional methods underperform in corruption settings; therefore, we introduced WiSE-OD, a simple approach that preserves the original detection head to combine zero-shot and fine-tuned weights, yielding WiSE-OD$_{ZS}$ and its linear probing variation WiSE-OD$_{LP}$.
-We empirically found that these weight-space ensembling methods exhibit significant robustness.
-Additional analysis across various levels of corruption demonstrates that these methods improve average IR model performance by preserving the ID accuracy from fine-tuning and OOD robustness from zero-shot weights, which explains their effectiveness. \\
+Using this benchmark, we assess three families of IR detectors fine-tuned from RGB pre-trained models against standard robust fine-tuning baselines.
+Our analysis shows that traditional methods underperform under corruption.
+Therefore, we introduce WiSE-OD, a simple approach that preserves the original detection head to combine zero-shot and fine-tuned weights, yielding WiSE-OD$_{ZS}$ and its linear probing variation WiSE-OD$_{LP}$.
+Results show that these weight-space ensembling methods exhibit significant robustness.
+Additional analysis across various levels of corruption demonstrates that these methods improve average IR model performance by preserving ID accuracy from fine-tuning and OOD robustness from zero-shot weights, which explains their effectiveness.
+Our method also performs well under real-world shifts such as IR images captured at night, indoors, and under fog or rain, when the original models were trained solely on daytime IR images. \\

 \textbf{Our main contributions can be summarized as follows:}

 \begin{itemize} \item A new benchmark, LLVIP-C and FLIR-C, is introduced to advance the evaluation of robust cross-modality OD between RGB and IR.
 This benchmark is essential for measuring detector performance across diverse, real-world conditions.
 Within this framework, we comprehensively evaluate three widely used object detection models: Faster R-CNN, FCOS, and RetinaNet, each initialized with COCO pre-trained weights.